 Propose relevant enhancements if any to the UBL standard to further comply with specific international trade laws, including data protection regulations and sustainability requirements as it relates to commodities.

-Propose relevant enhances to traceability mechanisms within UBL documents to meet stringent global standards for sustainability and ethical sourcing as it relates to commodities use cases.
+Propose relevant enhances to traceability mechanisms within UBL documents to meet stringent global standards for sustainability and ethical sourcing as it relates to commodities use cases, as well as finished products that incorporate traced materials.

 List of Deliverables

-UBL Standard Drafts: Initial and revised drafts of UBL documents for commodities trading and procurement.
+UBL Standard Drafts: Initial and revised drafts of UBL documents for commodities trading and procurement, and traceability.

 Stakeholder Engagement Reports: Summary of feedback and insights from industry consultations and pilot testing.